 Researchers in the new study looked at information on people's physical activity along with historical weather data, making note of associations between weather and overall exercise levels.
 The scientists then applied those patterns to predictions for the future climate in the U.S. They concluded that although more days of extreme heat will discourage exercise, this will be overshadowed by the boost in American's physical activity levels that will come with the increase in warm days.

-The findings mean that even though global warming is predicted to unleash flooding, frequent typhoons, economic hardship and global conflicts, Americans may at least get more exercise as the planet warms, according to the study, published today (April 24) in the journal Nature Human Behavior.
+The findings mean that even though global warming is predicted to unleash flooding (opens in new tab), frequent typhoons (opens in new tab), economic hardship and global conflicts, Americans may at least get more exercise as the planet warms, according to the study, published today (April 24) in the journal Nature Human Behavior (opens in new tab).

 "We have uncovered a climate effect — a small, tiny, little silver lining — that is dwarfed, by comparison, to some of the other climate impacts that we're identifying in this field," said study lead author Nick Obradovich, a postdoctoral fellow in the Science, Technology and Public Policy program at Harvard University's John F. Kennedy School of Government.
 "There is a robust link between higher temperatures and increased physical activity in the United States."
 [5 Ways Climate Change Will Affect Your Health]